-- 126. The aim of this section is to present findings and recommendations in relation to the current Regulation 14 consultation draft (May 2021) of the BNDP.
-This section of the report presents: - An appraisal of the current version of the BNDP under the SEA theme headings established through scoping - An overview of the likely cumulative effects; and - The overall conclusions at this stage and recommendations for the next stage of planmaking. - 127.
+- 117. The aim of this section is to present findings and recommendations in relation to the current Regulation 14 consultation draft (May 2021) of the BNDP.
+This section of the report presents: - An appraisal of the current version of the BNDP under the SEA theme headings established through scoping - An overview of the likely cumulative effects; and - The overall conclusions at this stage and recommendations for the next stage of planmaking. - 118.
 For each theme 'significant effects' of the current version of the plan on the baseline are predicted and evaluated.
 Account is taken of the criteria presented within Schedule 1 of the Regulations.
 For example, account is taken of the probability, duration, frequency and reversibility of effects as far as possible.
 Cumulative effects are also considered, such as the potential for BNDP to impact on an aspect of the baseline when implemented alongside other plans, programmes and projects.
-These effect 'characteristics' are described within the assessment as appropriate. - 128.
-Every effort is made to evaluate effects accurately; however, this is inherently challenging given the high-level nature of the plan.
+These effect 'characteristics' are described within the assessment as appropriate. - 119.
+Every effort is made to evaluate effects accurate; however, this is inherently challenging given the high-level nature of the plan.
 The ability to predict effects accurately is also limited by understanding of the baseline and the nature of future planning applications.
 Because of the uncertainties involved, there is a need to exercise caution when identifying and evaluating significant effects and ensure all assumptions are explained.
-In many instances it is not possible to predict significant effects, but it is possible to comment on the merits, or otherwise, in more general terms. - 129.
-The submission version of the BNDP puts forward 25 policies to guide future development in the plan area and deliver the vision and objectives (identified in Paragraphs 17 & 18).
-Several policies have been updated since the Regulation 14 version of this Environmental Report, one policy removed, and a new policy on Bungay Castle added as a result of SEA recommendations.
-Any revisions have been checked against the SEA to ensure assessments remain valid.
+In many instances it is not possible to predict significant effects, but it is possible to comment on the merits, or otherwise, in more general terms. - 120.
+The current version of the BNDP (May 2021) puts forward 25 policies to guide future development in the plan area and deliver the vision and objectives (identified in Paragraphs 17 & 18).